ojdon/MailGrid/README.md

 #Contributing#

 Any contributions will be happily recieved.
 Just open an issue or make a pull request.
+However, please consider if your contributions would be more suitable upstream.